Uniform inference for value functions: Abstract

 \section{Abstract}

-\begin{spacing}{1} We propose a method to conduct uniform inference for the optimal value function, that is, the function that results from optimizing an objective function marginally over one of its arguments.
-Marginal optimization is not compactly differentiable as a map between the spaces of objective and value functions, which is problematic because standard inference methods for nonlinear maps usually rely on compact differentiability.
-However, we show that the map from objective function to uniform test statistics applied to the value function~--- specifically, Kolmogorov-Smirnov or Cram\'er-von Mises statistics~--- are directionally differentiable.
-We establish consistency and weak convergence of nonparametric plug-in estimates of the test statistics.
+\begin{spacing}{1} We propose a method to conduct uniform inference for the (optimal) value function, that is, the function that results from optimizing an objective function marginally over one of its arguments.
+Marginal optimization is not Hadamard differentiable (that is, compactly differentiable) as a map between the spaces of objective and value functions, which is problematic because standard inference methods for nonlinear maps usually rely on Hadamard differentiability.
+However, we show that the map from objective function to an $L_p$ functional of a value function, for $1 \leq p \leq \infty$, are Hadamard directionally differentiable.
+As a result, we establish consistency and weak convergence of nonparametric plug-in estimates of Cram\'er-von Mises and Kolmogorov-Smirnov test statistics applied to value functions.
 For practical inference, we develop detailed resampling techniques that combine a bootstrap procedure with estimates of the directional derivatives.
 In addition, we establish local size control of tests which use the resampling procedure.
-Monte Carlo simulations assess the finite-sample properties of the proposed methods and show accurate empirical size of the procedures.
+Monte Carlo simulations assess the finite-sample properties of the proposed methods and show accurate empirical size and nontrivial power of the procedures.
 Finally, we apply our methods to the evaluation of a job training program using bounds for the distribution function of treatment effects. \end{spacing}

 \textbf{Keywords:} uniform inference, value function, bootstrap, delta method, directional differentiability

 \textbf{JEL codes:} C12, C14, C21